sprynmr/sprynmr.github.io/_posts/2014-12-6-reactivecocoa-mvvm-introduction.md

 [^downloading-image]: You could expose the URL instead of the image if you are used to using a category on UIImageView for loading images from the network.
 That does give a more clear break between the view-model and UIKit, but I view the UIImage itself more as data, and less as the exact presentation of that data.
 These aren't hard and fast lines.
 [^andy]: I recently was fortunate enough to listen [Andy Matuschak](http://andymatuschak.org) give a talk along the lines of this concept where he makes a case for a "Thick value layer, thin object layer".
 The concept is similar, but focuses on how we can remove objects, and their stateful side-effecty nature, and build a more functional, testable value layer with new data structures in swift.
 [^uikit-header]: This is a great principle, but there are some grey areas.
 For instance, you may consider a UIImage "data" and not presentation information.
 (I like this approach.)
 In this case, you will need UIKit.h so you can work with the UIImage class.
-[^table-data-source]: The table data source is a great example of this, as it's delegate pattern forces the use of state on the delegate to be able to provide information to the table view when requested.
+[^table-data-source]: The table data source is a great example of this, as its delegate pattern forces the use of state on the delegate to be able to provide information to the table view when requested.
 In fact the delegate pattern in general forces a whole lot of use of state.
 [^defer]: I could also use the `defer` class method on `RACSignal` if I didn't want my network request to happen until there was a subscriber.
 [^simplification]: This is a simplified explanation for how signal chains actually work, but the basic idea is true.
 [^NSTimer]: NSTimer works the same way.
 That's no coincidence, as `bufferWithTime:` is built using an `NSTimer`.